 All buildings 26' or more wide or 15' or more tall are certified as part of their design.
 Certification is an optional upgrade on buildings 12'-24' wide under 15' tall.

 What does certification add to a structure?
 You get an anchor (rebar or concrete anchor) next to every leg (instead of every other leg) and --if installing on the ground-- you also get the auger style anchors in addition to the rebar anchors.
 Leg posts are also placed every 4' apart instead of 5' apart.
 Roof trusses also get extra welded bracing in 20' and wider models.
 If you aren't required to get it certified but still want extra hold down power (which we always recommend), we can add the auger style ("mobile home") anchors for just $25 each or rock anchors (for harder ground as is common around here) for $30 each.

 Central Texas (west of I-35) and the Hill Coutry is rocky territory.
 Most places have a thin layer of top soil and then it's either broken limestone or solid rock.
 If it's broken limestone, the rebar and auger anchors may work just fine.
 If you know your subsurface ground is solid, the rebar and auger anchors won't work, I don't care what your local carport salesperson says.
 There's only two choices to secure a building against the wind:

 Concrete slab or beam: you can either pour a slab or a beam around the perimeter (or along each of the base rails if getting a carport) that is anchored to the rock and then your building will be drilled into the concrete to secure it.

 Concrete piers: Drill and pour a concrete pier under each corner and under every other leg post.
 This is less expensive than a whole slab or beams and provides a secure anchoring system.

-Contact us to get in touch with a local contractor who can either take care of your slab/beam needs or drill and pour your piers.
+Contact us to get in touch with local contractors we've worked with for years who can either take care of your slab/beam needs or drill and pour your piers.

 How’s the weather?